TheNamlessGuy/oblivion-remaster-mod-manager/docs/settings.md

 ### Default add mode
 Same setting as under `General`, but specifically for the `ESP/ESM` tab.

-### Action for file conflict during mod adding
-What NORMM should do when you're adding a new `ESP/ESM` mod, but there's a mod with the same name already known to NORMM.
-Hover over each individual choice for more info about what it means.

-You can read more about file conflicts [here](/docs/file-conflicts.md).

-### Action for file conflict during "Copy on activation" mod activation
-What NORMM should do when you're activating an `ESP/ESM` mod of the type [`Copy on activation`](/docs/add-modes.md), but there's a file with the same name blocking the way.
-Hover over each individual choice for more info about what it means.

-You can read more about file conflicts [here](/docs/file-conflicts.md).

-### Action for file conflict during "Copy on activation" mod deactivation
-What NORMM should do when you're deactivating an `ESP/ESM` mod of the type [`Copy on activation`](/docs/add-modes.md), and the original file it was copied from no longer exists.
-Hover over each individual choice for more info about what it means.

-You can read more about file conflicts [here](/docs/file-conflicts.md).

 ## UnrealPak settings
 ### Show
 Whether or not to show the `UnrealPak` tab at all.